kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 +++
 {{% stable-status %}}

-Use this guide if you want to get a simple pipeline running quickly in Kubeflow Pipelines.
+Use this guide if you want to get an introduction to the Kubeflow Piplines user interface (UI) and get a simple pipeline running quickly.

-* This quickstart guide shows you how to use two of the samples that come with the Kubeflow Pipelines installation and are visible on the Kubeflow Pipelines user interface (UI).
+The goal with this quickstart guide is to shows how to use two of the samples that come with the Kubeflow Pipelines installation and are visible on the Kubeflow Pipelines UI.
 You can use this guide as an introduction to the Kubeflow Pipelines UI.
-* The end-to-end tutorial shows you how to prepare and compile a pipeline, upload it to Kubeflow Pipelines, then run it.

-## Deploy Kubeflow and open the pipelines UI
+## Deploy Kubeflow and open the Kubeflow Pipelines UI

-There are several options to [deploy Kubeflow pipelines](/docs/pipelines/installation/), follow the option that best suits your needs.
+There are several options to [deploy Kubeflow Pipelines](/docs/pipelines/installation/), follow the option that best suits your needs.
 If you are uncertain and just want to try out kubeflow pipelines it is recommended to start with the [standalone deployment](/docs/pipelines/installation/standalone-deployment).

-Once you have deployed kubeflow pipelines make sure you can access the UI, this step depends on the method of deployment.
+Once you have deployed Kubeflow Pipelines make sure you can access the UI, this step depends on the method of deployment.

 ## Run a basic pipeline

-Kubeflow pipelines offers a few default samples that you can use to try out pipelines quickly.
+Kubeflow Pipelines offers a few default samples that you can use to try out Kubeflow Pipelines quickly.
 The steps below show you how to run a basic sample that includes some Python operations, but doesn't include a machine learning (ML)
 workload:

-1. Click the name of the sample, **\[Sample\] [Tutorial] Data passing in python components**, on the pipelines UI:
+1. Click the name of the sample, **[Tutorial] Data passing in python components**, on the pipelines UI:
   <img src="/docs/images/click-pipeline-sample.png"
     alt="Pipelines UI"
     class="mt-3 mb-3 border border-info rounded">